Reform Act 1832: The franchise

-Pocket boroughs, bribery
+Pocket boroughs

 Many constituencies, especially those with small electorates, were under the control of rich landowners, and were known as nomination boroughs or pocket boroughs, because they were said to be in the pockets of their patrons.
 Most patrons were noblemen or landed gentry who could use their local influence, prestige, and wealth to sway the voters.
 This was particularly true in rural counties, and in small boroughs situated near a large landed estate.
 Some noblemen even controlled multiple constituencies: for example, the Duke of Norfolk controlled eleven, while the Earl of Lonsdale controlled nine.
 Writing in 1821, Sydney Smith proclaimed that "The country belongs to the Duke of Rutland, Lord Lonsdale, the Duke of Newcastle, and about twenty other holders of boroughs.
 They are our masters!"
-T. H. B. Oldfield claimed in his Representative History of Great Britain and Ireland that, out of the 514 members representing England and Wales, about 370 were selected by nearly 180 patrons.
+T. H. B. Oldfield stated in his Representative History of Great Britain and Ireland that, out of the 514 members representing England and Wales, about 370 were selected by nearly 180 patrons.
 A member who represented a pocket borough was expected to vote as his patron ordered, or else lose his seat at the next election.
 Voters in some constituencies resisted outright domination by powerful landlords, but were often open to corruption.
-Electors were bribed individually in some boroughs, and collectively in others.
-In 1771, for example, it was revealed that 81 voters in New Shoreham (who constituted a majority of the electorate) formed a corrupt organisation that called itself the "Christian Club", and regularly sold the borough to the highest bidder.
-Especially notorious for their corruption were the "nabobs", or individuals who had amassed fortunes in the British colonies in Asia and the West Indies.
-The nabobs, in some cases, even managed to wrest control of boroughs from the nobility and the gentry.
-Lord Chatham, Prime Minister of Great Britain during the 1760s, casting an eye on the fortunes made in India commented that "the importers of foreign gold have forced their way into Parliament, by such a torrent of corruption as no private hereditary fortune could resist".